lighterEB/QuantumultXRules/README.md

-# QuantumultXRules
+# Quantumult X Rules
-Some QX Rules for myself
+This rules just for personal